-5.3 OPERATING EXPENDITURE ASSESSMENT
+5.3.OPERATING EXPENDITURE ASSESSMENT

-Operating expenditure (Opex) comprises day-to-day running costs of T&TEC such as labour costs, power, materials, contracted costs, insurance, software licences and vehicle running costs.
+T&TEC's operating expenditure (Opex) comprises day-to-day running costs such as labour costs, materials, contracted costs, insurance, software licences and vehicle running costs.
 Provision for bad debt is also a cost component that is regarded as a running cost.
 Costs such as depreciation, interest payments and maintenance of the asset base are not included in Opex.